tucats/ego/LANGUAGE.md

 ## Maps<a name="maps"></a>

 A `map` in the _Ego_ language functions the same as it does in Go.
-A map is declared as having a key type and a value type, and a hashmap is constructed based on that inforation.
+A map is declared as having a key type and a value type, and a hashmap is constructed based on that information.
 You can set a value in the map and you can fetch a value from the map.

 Current, it is a limitation that the only way to create a map is by setting a value to an empty map constant.
 Map initialization syntax is not yet supported.
 For example,

     staff := map[int]string{}

 This creates a map (stored in `staff`) that has an integer value as the key, and stores a string value for each unique key.
 A map can contain only one key of a given value; setting the key value a second time just replaces the value of the map for that key.

     staff[101] = "Jeff"
     staff[102] = "Susan"

 This adds members to the map.
 Note that the key  _must_ be an integer value, and the value _must_ be a string value because that's how the map was declared.
 Unlike a variable, a map has a static definition once it is created and cannot contain values of a different type.
 Attempting to store a boolean in the map results in a runtime error, for example.

     id := 102
     name := staff[id]

 This uses an integer variable to retrieve a value from the map.
 In this case, the value of `name` will be set to "Susan".
-If there is nothing in the map with the given key, the value of the exprssion is `nil`.
+If there is nothing in the map with the given key, the value of the expression is `nil`.

 ## Pointers<a name="pointers"></a>

 The _Ego_ language adopts the Go standards for pointers.
 Pointers exist solely to identify the address of another object.
 This address can be passed across function boundaries to allow the function to modify the